Vegan Back-to-School Looks for Fall 2024

 ’70s Inspired Satin Shirts

 Sport a satin shirt for a soft top that looks as smooth as it feels.
-Most satin is made from polyester, rayon, and nylon, which are all great vegan materials.
+Most satin is made of polyester, rayon, and nylon, which are all great vegan materials.
 Just avoid silk and other animal-derived materials and you’ll be good to go.

 Reinvent Hand-Me-Downs